What to Expect at Trial

 If you find yourself unable to settle your divorce or other family law case out of the courtroom then you will most likely end up in front of a judge with the burden of presenting your case and potentially opposing claims made by your husband or wife.
 In most cases you have one shot to get it right so you want to make sure that your case is presented clearly and completely and in a manner that influences the result that you seek.

 A good divorce lawyer is effective in the courtroom because she knows what the judge wants to hear and how to deliver your particular case so that the result that you seek makes sense to the family law judge.
-Effective divorce lawyers in San Diego are effective because they have experience in front of San Diego family court judges.
+Effective divorce lawyers are effective because they have experience in front of family court judges.
 Different judges have different styles of running the courtroom.
 They often have different opinions with respect to how the law should be interpreted.

-The San Diego Divorce Lawyers at Griffith, Young & Lass have years of experience in San Diego and have appeared at hundreds of hearings in front of all sitting judges.
-They practice exclusively in family law and attend regular conferences presented my San Diego Family Court judges.
+The Divorce Lawyers at Griffith, Young & Lass have years of experience and have appeared at hundreds of hearings in front of all sitting judges.
+They practice exclusively in family law and attend regular conferences presented by San Diego Family Court judges.

 Have Realistic Expectations